-I first came across “My Life as a Spy” entirely by accident.
-In January this year, a friend posted to her Facebook page a link to an episode of the “Invisibilia” podcast, titled “International Friend of Mystery.”
-The theme of the podcast was “friendship,” and in this particular episode, an American anthropologist who had spent time in Romania (Verdery) recounted the dread she felt at discovering and reading her secret police files and finding out that many of her closest friends had informed on her without her knowledge.
-My own FB friend had no idea, of course, how timely that episode would feel to me.
+I first came across “My Life as a Spy” by accident.
+In January 2022, a friend posted to her Facebook page a link to an episode of the “Invisibilia” podcast, titled “International Friend of Mystery.”
+The theme was “friendship,” and in this particular episode, an American anthropologist who had spent time in Romania (Verdery) recounted the dread she felt at discovering and reading her secret police files and finding out that many of her closest friends had informed on her without her knowledge.
+My own FB friend had no idea how timely that episode would feel to me.
 I quickly devoured the podcast episode and then downloaded Verdery’s book to my Kindle.

 As a trained anthropologist, Verdery’s account, instead, is much more academic.
 She approaches the subject of her surveillance with the kind of rigorous discipline she might employ in her own field research.
 She’s clearly impressed by the painstaking detail the Securitate collected on her and the great lengths they went to in order to craft a credible espionage narrative around her activities in the country as the mysterious “VERA,” one of the spooky code names they gave her.
 The irony is by no means lost on her that while she originally came to Romania to study its people and culture, in effect, she became the object of their intense scrutiny and study.